joseph-mccarthy/simple-python-mqtt-example/README.md

 ## Brokers

-In order to publish and subscribe to messages you'll require a broker.
-The code examples are currently set to use a free example from HiveMQ.
+In order to publish and subscribe to messages you'll require a broker. [__HiveMQ__](http://www.mqtt-dashboard.com/) has a free open MQTT broker that you could use.
 If you are going to use HiveMQ free public broker __please remember that it's public and don't share sensitive information__.
 I'm personally using [__Mosquitto__](https://github.com/eclipse/mosquitto) as my broker on the network, running on a Raspberry Pi (Obviously).

 ### Installing Mosquitto (Raspberry Pi)